rdinch/MathResourceStudio-Help/docs/design-elements/add-a-number-line.md

 The Number Line design element provides students with a graphical representation of number ordering.

+Why add a number line to worksheets?

-Use the design element pre-labeled with numbers as a counting aid.
-Number Lines can be very helpful for students first learning integers and how negative numbers are ordered.
+- Use a pre-numbered line as a counting aid.

+- Number Lines can be very helpful for students first learning integers and how negative numbers are ordered.
 For a worksheet that shows a number line from -10 to 10, enter 20 Units, set Start Point to -10 and enter an Increment of 1.

 Select Number Line from the list of Design Elements located on the Home ribbon to insert a number line below the currently selected element in the document.